Spinal Deformity: Adult Degenerative Scoliosis

 - Steroids reduce the swelling and inflammation of the nerves.
 They are taken orally (as a Medrol dose pack) in a tapering dosage over a 5-day period.
 They have the advantage of providing pain relief within a 24-hour period.

-- Epidural steroid injection (ESI): This minimally invasive procedure involves an injection of corticosteroid and an analgesic-numbing agent into the epidural space of the spine to reduce the swelling of the spinal nerves.
+- Epidural steroid injection (ESI): involves an injection of corticosteroid and an analgesic-numbing agent into the space around the spinal nerves to reduce the swelling of the spinal nerves.
 Many patients have some relief after an ESI, although the results tend to be temporary.
 If injections are helpful, they can be repeated.

-- Facet injection: This minimally invasive procedure involves an injection of corticosteroid and an analgesic-numbing agent into the painful facet joint.
+- Facet injection: involves an injection of corticosteroid and an analgesic-numbing agent into the painful facet joint.

 Bracing: Wearing a brace is often used for childhood scoliosis, but it will not straighten the adult spine.
 A brace may help reduce pain in the short-term, but it also will allow the muscles to get weaker, eventually leading to more back pain.

 Chiropractic care: Chiropractors apply pressure to an area to align bones and return joints to a more normal motion.
-Chiropractic is a spectrum of treatment ranging from traction to heat to spinal adjustments.
 Patients with spinal deformity might benefit from tissue massage for a muscle spasm, traction for a pinched nerve, or ultrasound for tight muscles.
 Dry needling or acupuncture might also prove helpful.
 But most patients with spinal deformity are not candidates for a high-velocity spinal adjustment (a back crack).
 Such adjustments (by x-ray criteria) do not result in a measureable change of spinal alignment.
-Anyone with a major spinal deformity who is considering chiropractic treatment should consult with a neurosurgeon first to determine whether it is safe.
+If you have a major deformity, consult a neurosurgeon first to determine if chiropractic is safe.

 Sources & links